 Figure 4.3 shows the maximum possible value, to the nearest pound, of each basic entitlement factor in order for total funding to be maintained at or below peak levels in 2024/25.
-If this increase were to be equally distributed across key stages, the funding reduction would allow for the basic entitlement to be increased by £234 per pupil at all levels by 2030.
-Overall per-pupil funding would not increase to the same scale.
-This is because it would lead to a fall in the amount of funding that would be needed for funding "protections" - funding that ensures that all schools receive a minimum per-pupil amount, or a minimum increase in per-pupil funding each year.
+If this increase were to be equally distributed across key stages, the funding reduction would allow for the basic entitlement to be increased by £389 per-pupil at all levels by 2030.

-In practice, such a policy would also weaken the link between the characteristics of pupil populations within schools and the funding they receive, as a smaller proportion of total NFF funding would be allocated through the deprivation and additional needs factors, disproportionately benefiting schools with lower rates of deprivation, mobility, and low prior attainment.
+In practice, such a policy would effectively weaken the link between the characteristics of pupil populations within schools and the funding they receive, as a smaller proportion of total NFF funding would be allocated through the deprivation and additional needs factors, disproportionately benefiting schools with lower rates of deprivation, mobility, and low prior attainment.